openwisp/openwisp-ipam/docs/developer/extending.rst

 the `"URL dispatcher" section in the django documentation
 <https://docs.djangoproject.com/en/dev/topics/http/urls/>`_.

-12. Import the automated tests
+12. Import the Automated Tests
 ------------------------------

 When developing a custom application based on this module, it's a good